Christina Machamer: After Hell's Kitchen

 After Gordon Ramsay at The London in West Hollywood was sold back to LXR hotels, Machamer traveled to Napa to study wine at CIA Greystone in St. Helena, California.
 Shortly after, she returned to Los Angeles to be part of the opening team at Bouchon in Beverly Hills for celebrated chef Thomas Keller.

 In January 2009, she was featured as a host at the St. Louis Food & Wine Experience.

-In 2011, she relocated to the Napa Valley, where she found a new niche, bridging the gap between food and wine at the much-celebrated B Cellars in Calistoga, California.
+In 2011, she relocated to the Napa Valley, where she found a new niche, bridging the gap between food and wine at B Cellars in Calistoga, California.

 She also appeared in the 11th season of Hell's Kitchen (in 2013) as part of a brigade consisting of past Hell's Kitchen winners in order to compete against the final 5 contestants.

 With the winner of Hell's Kitchen season 12, Scott Commings, Machamer briefly appeared in the 16th-season premiere of the show (in 2016) as a guest, during the red team's challenge reward (a dinner with Ramsay).
 She gave the women several tips about working under pressure in Hell's Kitchen.

 As of March 2023, Christina owns her own catering business in the Napa Valley, Clandestine Table.